 It is true that these can be somewhat complicated for eCommerce websites as there usually are many ways to reach the same product page.
 However, it is imperative to have these and to simplify these as much as you can.

 Sometimes the calls-to-action on eCommerce websites do not work as well as they should because these are without implied value.
 At times, these simply get lost among several others and, therefore, get ignored instead of being clicked upon.
 Evenly weighted calls to action also meet the same fate more often than not.
 Calls-to-action placed above the first ‘fold’ on a webpage also fails to make the grade because at that stage the consumer has not discovered the value to be gained by clicking on it or is not even aware of what it means at all.
 A call-to-action that asks for too much in a single transaction also generally gets ignored by prospective clients or customers.

 A call-to-action should, therefore, be prominent, specific and clearly convey the value to be gained by a prospect by clicking on it.

 9. Missing Homepage promotion:

-An e-commerce website’s homepage is critical real estate for placing promotional campaigns in the form of advertisements.
-Sliders can be placed on the homepage to promote any special offers or discounts being provided at a particular point of time.
+An e-commerce website’s homepage is a critical real estate for placing promotional campaigns in the form of advertisements.
+Sliders can be placed on the homepage to promote any special offers or discounts being provided at a particular point in time.
 These can have good calls-to-action that can lead to prompt purchases through special incentives.
-Seasonal or short-term promotions can be very successful when run through such a slider or other prominently placed advertisements on the homepage.
-So, every ecommerce website should have at least one such slider and other advertisements that make good use of the space available.
+Seasonal or short-term promotions can be very successful when running through such a slider or other prominently placed advertisements on the homepage.
+So, every eCommerce website should have at least one such slider and other advertisements that make good use of the space available.